howerj/liblisp/liblisp.md

         *eof*              End-Of-File marker
-        *args*             Command line options passed into the interpreter *history-file*     If using libline, it contains the history file name *have-line*        't if the line editor is available, '() otherwise *version*          The version of this interpreter if known *commit*           Commit version
+        *args*             Command line options passed into the interpreter *history-file*     If using libline, it contains the history file name *have-compile*     't if the C compiler is available, '() otherwise *have-line*        't if the line editor is available, '() otherwise *have-dynamic-loader* 't if the dynamic loader is available, '() otherwise *version*          The version of this interpreter if known *commit*           Commit version
         *repository-origin* Origin of the lisp interpreters repository